bitrise-io/bitrise-plugin-hello-world/README.md

 Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise), requires version 1.3.0 or newer.

 First install the plugin:
-`bitrise plugin-install --source https://github.com/bitrise-tools/bitrise-plugin-hello-world/releases/download/0.9.0/bitrise-plugin-hello-world --name hello`
+`bitrise plugin-install --source https://github.com/bitrise-tools/bitrise-plugin-hello-world/releases/download/0.9.0/bitrise-plugin-hello-world-$(uname -s)-$(uname -m) --name hello`

 After that, you can use it:
 `bitrise :hello`